Free cycling activities in West Yorkshire

 These free adult cycling sessions across West Yorkshire wouldn’t be possible without the brilliant local organisations we partner with to deliver The Big Bike Revival – passionate teams who go the extra mile to help their communities get cycling.

-Click on the contact details below to find out when your next session is happening.
+Check back here soon for full details of our 2026 delivery partners and find out when your next session is happening.

 Meet Big Bike Revival partner Hop On (Yorkshire)